weasnerb/linux-dots/README.md

 # Sway Dots

-These are the Sway wm dot/config files
+These are the Sway wm dot/config files that I use.